web-infra-dev/midscene/apps/site/docs/en/faq.md

 Midscene needs a multimodal Large Language Model (LLM) to understand the UI.
 Currently, we find that OpenAI's  GPT-4o performs much better than others.

-You can [customize model provider](./model-provider.html) if needed.
+You can [customize model and provider](./model-provider.html) if needed.

 ## About the token cost